psf/pyperf/doc/api.rst

    .. method:: get_values()

-      Get values of all runs (values are average per loop iteration).
+      Get values of all runs.

       .. versionchanged:: 0.9.6
          Method renamed from ``get_samples()`` to ``get_values()``.